vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 ```

 The app's module is not in the Python's path, so `pytest` can't import it.
 The
-simplest fix is to set the `PYTHONPATH` shell variable to the current dir:
+simplest way to fix this is to set the `PYTHONPATH` shell variable to the
+current dir:

 ```bash
 $ export PYTHONPATH='.'